20 Sep 2025

 Laurel Prize workshop: Reading the Finalists

-Explore the diverse ways this year’s finalists have written about nature, the more-than-human and the climate crisis.
+You explore the diverse ways the finalists wrote about nature, the more-than-human and the climate crisis.

-Kathleen Jamie, renowned poet, essayist, and 2025 Chair of the Laurel Prize Judges, takes you, in a small group, through each collection from this year’s Laurel Prize finalists in a session of reading and discussion.
+Kathleen Jamie, renowned poet, essayist, and 2025 Chair of the Laurel Prize Judges, took you through each collection from the year's Laurel Prize finalists in a session of reading and discussion.

-This stimulating and inspiring session will offer rare insights into the Laurel Prize’s 2025 finalists and exploring what these collections say about the contemporary landscape of ecopoetry.
-New & experienced poets welcome, please bring a laptop or pen & paper if possible.
+This inspiring session offered a rare insight into the Laurel Prize’s 2025 finalists and explored what these collections say about the contemporary landscape of ecopoetry.

 Kathleen Jamie is a poet and essayist.
 Her work concerns nature, travel and culture.
 Her poetry collections include The Overhaul, which won the 2012 Costa Poetry Prize, and The Tree House, which won the Forward prize.